So wait, what’s a CDC?

 Brookside CDC focuses instead on working toward personal transformation and building up the dignity and stability of each person through the transformative power of the Gospel.
 It is “get-your-hands-dirty,” slow, and messy work.
 There are no “prefab” solutions, as every individual presents unique situational challenges.
 But in meeting people where they are and relying on God to do the work of transformation in each person’s heart, that’s when genuine beauty begins to reemerge.

 Real, lasting change that’s rooted in justice won’t come from removing what society deems “bad” and replacing it with what it deems “good,” but rather through the healing of what is truly broken – and, really, that’s all of us.
 When human beings come together under a shared realization that we all suffer from the same terminal condition of brokenness in our relationships with God and each other, no matter our zip code, our net worth, or our criminal record, God begins to pour out His grace and thus begins our healing process.

 And out of that shared healing springs forth what we all secretly or openly desired from the beginning: a community reborn.

 Indianapolis is the birthplace of Brackets For Good, a March Madness-inspired donation tournament for worthy local non-profit organizations.
-Brookside CDC was invited into this year’s field of 64 competitors and has already advanced through the first two rounds and into the "Supported 16"!
-Help us take the next step into the "Engaged 8" by visiting indianapolis.bfg.org/bracket and pledging even a small amount before 7:59pm on Friday, March 23.
-(Hint: if you choose to give, use the “Buzzer Beater” option to help us capture the win at the very last minute of the round.)
-If you live outside the Indy region, check bfg.org to see if there are any Brackets For Good tournaments going on in your city.
+Brookside CDC was the last charity to be invited into this year’s field of 64 competitors and made an improbable and unprecedented run all the way to the championship round of the tournament!
+Find out what happened in my next blog post.
+If you live outside the Indianapolis area, check bfg.org to see if there are any Brackets For Good tournaments in your state or city.